hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 -   `address` (string) - The name of a pre-allocated static external IP address.
     Note, must be the name and not the actual IP address.

+-   `disk_name` (string) - The name of the disk, if unset the instance name will be used.

 -   `disk_size` (integer) - The size of the disk in GB.
 This defaults to `10`, which is 10GB.